Jazzmyn Storm is a spy with a secret she can’t remember…and a man who haunts her dreams.

-Or read the first part of the story for FREE! ❤
+And you can read the first part of the story right now!

 “The role of women has always been undervalued in the spy world, always undermined in terms of recognition.
 Unfairly so.
 It’s a world that needs women.” –Helen Mirren